aouyang1/Sudoku/README.md

 1. level_select: list containing difficulty levels to test
 2. num_tests: number of tests to perform at each difficult (max of 50)

+* also can run unit test for each level over all 50 puzzles per level

 Example:
 python test_mod.py